FHIR/Ucum-java/SECURITY.md

 ## Reporting Vulnerabilities

-Please report all potential security vulnerabilities using the [Report a vulnerability](../../security/advisories/new) button in the [Security](../../security) section of this repository.
+Please report all potential security vulnerabilities at [https://github.com/FHIR/Ucum-java/security/advisories/new](https://github.com/FHIR/Ucum-java/security/advisories/new) or using the [Report a vulnerability](../../security/advisories/new) button in the [Security](../../security) section of this repository.